Modern YEAR SEVEN

 –FLASHBACK: From Superman/Batman #31—and referenced in Superman/Batman #31.
 The ultra-powerful but goofy alien named Zook appears on Earth (stranded from an alternate universe).
 He’s really annoying and everyone hates him except for J’onn, who decides to keep him as a pet/sidekick.
 The diminutive Zook becomes a JLA team mascot but is always in the way.
 Batman constantly berates the little guy.
 Shortly thereafter, when the JLA prepares for a fight with Weapons Master (Xotar), Batman holds an official team meeting to discuss strategy against the super-villain.
 Zook keeps interrupting and saying goofy things like, “Zook help too!”
 Batman angrily tells J’onn, “For God’s sake, keep that thing quiet!”
 Batman also surely says many other obscenities that aren’t fit for little Zook.
 Tired of Batman’s insults, Zook leaves the universe.
 (SPOILER: Zook will return for revenge in fourteen years!)
 Afterward, the JLA—sans Zook—defeats Weapons Master.

-–FLASHBACK: From The Brave and the Bold Vol. 3 #10.
+–FLASHBACK: From The Brave and The Bold Vol. 3 #10.
 The Justice League of America and the Teen Titans gather in Atlantis to celebrate the wedding of Aquaman and Mera.
-The Teen Titans specifically say they’ve only had one official case prior (against the Antithesis), which helps us place this story here.
+The Teen Titans specifically say they’ve only had one prior official case (against the Antithesis), which helps us place this story here.
+(We can barely see Batman in this item, so it’d hard to tell which costume he’s wearing.
+However, he should be wearing his yellow oval costume by this juncture.)
 Before the matrimonial proceedings can occur, Megistus possesses the mind and body of underwater super-villain Oceanus.
 (Megistus is likely ancient Egyptian wizard Hermes Trismegistus, and if you don’t know who that is, read any nonfiction book about the occult.
 All hermetic gnosis descends from this guy, as opposed to Judeo-Christan gnosis, which descends from Moses—just to put things into context.)
 The Trismegistus-possessed Oceanus kidnaps Aqualad, prompting Aquaman and the other Teen Titans to come to his rescue.
 Defeated, Trismegistus leaves (and kills) Oceanus, but not before showing him a vision of the Crisis that will occur in a few years.
 The Teen Titans then discuss how cool it’s going to be now that they are a team.

 –FLASHBACK: From Aquaman Vol. 2 #4—originally told in Aquaman #18.
 Picking up immediately following the flashback from The Brave and The Bold Vol. 3 #10, Aquaman marries Mera.
 The Justice League of America and Teen Titans attend the wedding ceremony in Atlantis.
 Note that both Aquaman Vol. 5 Annual #1 and The Brave and The Bold Vol. 3 #10 place Aquaman and Mera’s nuptials shortly after the formation of the Teen Titans.